malcolmlittle/redditMalc/README.md

 # redditMalc

-A reddit clone built using react and typescript
+A reddit clone built using react and typescript (this repo handles backend)

 ## Acknowledgements